codetricity/theta-client-mode/README.md

-# THETA V Client Mode Tests
+# THETA V and Z1 Client Mode Tests

 Use Digest Authentication.